 Marijuana, like alcohol, is one of the top substances used by those with schizophrenia.
 Marijuana and schizophrenia may be especially concerning to mix, as the use of marijuana has been associated with earlier age of symptom onset.
 The mild psychedelic effect of marijuana may also exacerbate the psychosis of schizophrenia.
 Additionally, marijuana may reduce the efficacy of medications taken to manage schizophrenia.

 Schizophrenia and Stimulants

 Schizophrenia is highly likely to be worsened by the use of stimulants.
 These drugs intensify psychotic symptoms and may increase feelings of depersonalization.
 Stimulant drugs can even trigger the onset of psychosis.
-Some of the most common stimulants include:

 Drug Abuse as a Cause of Schizophrenia

 There are numerous stories of people using various drugs and entering a permanent state of psychosis or using in their youth and being diagnosed with schizophrenia when they’re older.
 But, can drugs cause schizophrenia?
 The simple answer is no. While there is no evidence that drug abuse can directly cause schizophrenia, it certainly can be a triggering factor.
 Using drugs can cause a person’s first active psychosis to occur at an earlier age and, depending on the drug used, it can trigger the first episode at the time of use.

 Medication management is often considered the top choice in treatments for schizophrenia.
 However, when additional disorders, such as a substance use disorder, are present, it is important to include some form of treatment for the co-occurring disorder as well.